buildit/gravity-ui-web/docs/branching-strategy.md

 # Braching strategy

-This project uses a simple branching strategy inspired by [git-flow](http://nvie.com/posts/a-successful-git-branching-model/):
+This project currently uses a simple branching strategy that is inspired by [git-flow](http://nvie.com/posts/a-successful-git-branching-model/). _Diet Git Glow_, if you will.

 ## `develop` branch